tsansom/django-python/README.md

 # Django-Python-Full-Stack-Web-Developer
-Notes and files for the Python full stack developer course!
+Notes and files for the Python full stack developer course
 Udemy course taught by Jose Portilla